This might be suprising for many users

 developers (for the very first time ever !) the great chance to use

-their existing ARX application sourcecode - and to provide a Bricscad
+their existing ARX application sourcecode - and to provide a BricsCAD

 version directly by a simple recompilation (ideally, but sometimes few